Adalina: Adaptive Linear Approximation for the Shapley Value and Beyond: Our Framework for Approximating Semi-Values

 \paragraph{Paired sampling.} Paired sampling has become a common tool in improving the approximation quality of kernelSHAP \cite{covert2021improving}.
 Empirically, however, it does not always yield performance gains \cite{li2024faster}, making its effectiveness somewhat mysterious.
-Nevertheless, our framework offers a definitive characterization.
-Paired sampling is specific to symmetric semi-values satisfying $p_{n-s+1} = p_{s}$ for every $s \in [n]$, which include the Shapley value and the Banzhaf value \cite{banzhaf1965weighted}.
+Nevertheless, our framework offers a definitive characterization.\footnote{Concurrently, \citet{fumagalli2026odd} also shed light on the mechanism of paired sampling in least-square-based randomized algorithms.} Paired sampling is specific to symmetric semi-values satisfying $p_{n-s+1} = p_{s}$ for every $s \in [n]$, which include the Shapley value and the Banzhaf value \cite{banzhaf1965weighted}.
 Instead of sampling subsets independently, paired sampling inserts the complement of each sampled subset immediately after it.

 \begin{restatable}{theorem}{pairedsampling} Let $T$ be the total number of utility queries, accounting for the fact that each sampled subset incurs 2 utility queries under paired sampling.
 Then, when $q_{s}=q_{n-s}$ for every $s \in [n-1]$, The use of paired sampling technique reduces to approximating $\frac{U - U^{c}}{2}$, where $U^{c}(S) \coloneq U([n]\setminus S)$.
 In particular,